W. Geoffrey Arnott: Academic career

-Arnott was a lecturer at King's College, Cambridge from 1960–1963.
-In 1963 Arnott was appointed a senior lecturer at the University of Newcastle upon Tyne and in 1968 he took up the chair of Greek Language and Literature at the University of Leeds.
+Arnott was a lecturer at King's College, Cambridge from 1960 to 1963.
+In 1963 he was appointed a senior lecturer at the University of Newcastle upon Tyne and in 1968 he took up the chair of Greek Language and Literature at the University of Leeds.

-Whilst at Leeds, he was visiting professor at the Universities of British Columbia, Alexandria, Queensland, and Bologna.
+Whilst at Leeds, Arnott was visiting professor at the Universities of British Columbia, Alexandria, Queensland, and Bologna.
 In 1973, he was a scholar at the Institute for Advanced Study in Princeton.
 In the academic year 1987–88 he was a visiting fellow at Gonville and Caius College, Cambridge.

 Arnott retired from his chair in 1991 and became professor emeritus.

 Arnott was one of world's leading experts on Greek comic poetry, the work of the likes of Alexis and Menander.
 The exhaustive edition of the fragments of Alexis goes back to Arnott's dissertation.
 From 1979 to 2000 he edited the now authoritative complete edition, plus notes and translation, of the comedies of Menander, whose works were extensive, but also difficult to decipher and classify until 20th century papyrus discoveries.
 Other fields of his work included Euripides, the Hellenistic poets, the Greek predecessors of the novel, Aristaenetus, Athenaeus, and ancient ornithology.